alecgalingit/K-Means-Clustering/README.md

 # K-Means-Clustering
-A Python module for K-Means Clustering
+A Python module for K-Means Clustering.